papinet/papiNet-API/2.0.0/purchase-order.md

 > _Paper For Recycling_ and _Pulp_ are not included within our definition of _Paper and Board_, they are raw materials for _Paper and Board_.

-## Simplification

-For now, we only consider a simplified version of the business interactions between only two types of parties: the _customer_ and the _seller_, where the _customer_ will host the HTTP client calling the papiNet API endpoints implemented by the _seller_.

 ## Definitions

-N/A.
+See the [Definitions](master-data#definitions) section of the Master Data use case.

 ## Preconditions

-N/A.
+See the [Preconditions](master-data#preconditions) section of the Master Data use case.

+Our initial approach will be to start with a simplified operational structure in which the _purchase-order_ is limited to direct delivery to the _shipToLocation_.

 ## Notifications

-When the _seller_ needs to notify the _customer_, we recommend to use the CloudEvents specification putting directly the URL that the _customer_ should call within the `source` property and the value `org.papinet.notification` within the `type` property.
+When the _supplier_ needs to notify the _customer_, we recommend to use the CloudEvents specification putting directly the URL that the _customer_ should call within the `source` property and the value `org.papinet.notification` within the `type` property.

-## Processes

 ## Domain Name

-We suggest that the _seller_ exposes the papiNet API endpoints using the domain name of its corporate web side with the prefix `papinet.*`.
-For instance, if the _seller_ is the company **ACME** using `acme.com` for its corporate web site, they SHOULD then expose the papiNet API endpoints on the domain `papinet.acme.com`.
+We suggest that the _supplier_ exposes the papiNet API endpoints using the domain name of its corporate web side with the prefix `papinet.*`.
+For instance, if the _supplier_ is the company **ACME** using `acme.com` for its corporate web site, they SHOULD then expose the papiNet API endpoints on the domain `papinet.acme.com`.

 ## papiNet Stub Service